 Hurricane Jose's path: What you should know

 First there was Harvey.
-Next came Katia and Irma.
-And now – in the middle of the Atlantic Ocean – Hurricane Jose is waiting.
+Next came Irma, followed later by Katia.
+Now – in the middle of the Atlantic Ocean – Hurricane Jose is waiting.

 Jose is the fourth threatening hurricane to form over the Atlantic in the past few weeks.

-Hurricane Harvey caused extensive damage to southern Texas and parts of Louisiana as it brought excessive rainfall and catastrophic flooding, killing at least 74 people.
-Katia claimed the lives of at least two people in Mexico after it made landfall last week – right after a powerful earthquake killed 64 others.
-And Irma, which is still making its way through the U.S. as a tropical storm, has already killed at least 38 people, including four in the U.S. Virgin Islands and three in Puerto Rico.
+Hurricane Harvey unleashed extensive damage in southern Texas and parts of Louisiana as it brought excessive rainfall and catastrophic flooding, killing at least 74 people.
+Katia killed at least two people in Mexico after it made landfall last week – right after a powerful earthquake killed 64 others.

+Six deaths in Florida have been blamed on Irma so far, along with three in Georgia and one in South Carolina.
+At least 38 people were killed in the Caribbean as the storm closed in on the U.S. mainland.

-Jose appears to have spared, for the most part, the Caribbean islands hardest hit by Irma last week, but it still has maximum sustained winds of 105 mph with even stronger gusts.
+Jose appears to have spared, for the most part, the Caribbean islands hardest hit by Irma last week, but it still has maximum sustained winds of 75 mph.
 Here’s what you should know.

 Where is Hurricane Jose now?